 - inability to concentrate for long periods of time

 - inability to consider the consequences of some actions

 ADHD is most common in children but can also occur in adults.

 Important: The U.S. Food and Drug Administration (FDA) has not approved the use of essential oils for the treatment of ADHD nor its symptoms, but many alternative medicine practitioners recommend essential oils to treat symptoms.

 There hasn’t been enough research done by the medical and scientific community to fully understand how and if essential oils can be used to help those with ADHD.
 However, many swear by them in their personal experiences.
 You should talk to your doctor before using any form of essential oils as they may have some drug interactions.
 You should only use essential oils as directed.
 Essential oils can have some side effects, especially if used incorrectly.

 Essential oils are believed to help ADHD in conjunction with behavioral therapy.
 Many of the essential oils mentioned for use with ADHD have a calming or relaxing effect.
-This calming effect may help those with ADHD modify some of their behavioral symptoms.
-One study has shown that the aroma of some essential oils affects behavior through the endocrine system or the central nervous system.
+This calming effect may help those with ADHD modify some of their behavioral symptoms. that the aroma of some essential oils affects behavior through the endocrine system or the central nervous system.
 This effect may work by the properties of the oil traveling through the mucous lining of the nose into the bloodstream.
 However, more studies are needed to understand the effect fully.